💰 Some links on this page are affiliate links — they cost you nothing extra.

 Make is the automation layer that connects everything: if a task involves moving information from one app to another on a schedule, Make handles it — and its visual workflow builder is significantly easier to follow than most alternatives.
 If you want a step-by-step walkthrough of setting up your first automation, the guide to connecting your apps with AI automation covers it without requiring any coding.

-For meetings specifically: Otter.ai and Fireflies.ai both transcribe in real time and produce summaries you can actually act on.
+Fireflies.ai is the meeting assistant I kept coming back to — it transcribes in real time and produces summaries you can actually act on.
 I was skeptical until I missed a meeting and caught up entirely from a Fireflies summary in four minutes.
 Now I run it on almost every call.
+If you want live transcription with a slightly different focus, Otter.ai is the closest alternative — the full meeting assistant comparison breaks down exactly which one fits which workflow.

 Bottom line: Start with Notion AI if you already take notes digitally.
 Add Make once you have a specific repetitive task you want off your plate.
-Bring in a meeting assistant as soon as you’re in more than two video calls a week — you’ll wonder why you waited.
+Bring in a meeting assistant as soon as you’re in more than two video calls a week.
+For a fuller picture of how these tools fit together, the AI workday automation guide walks through a complete setup step by step.

 AI creative tools

 Adobe Express is the entry point for most people — familiar interface, and the AI additions (background removal, text-to-image, resize for social) are immediately useful without any learning curve.
-For more serious image generation, Midjourney produces the most consistently impressive output and now has a web interface that doesn’t require Discord.
+For more serious image generation, Midjourney produces the most consistently impressive output and has a web interface that no longer requires Discord.
+For a full side-by-side, see the AI image generators guide.

 Bottom line: Adobe Express for anything visual you need today.
 Midjourney if image quality is a priority.
 Descript if you edit any kind of recorded content.
 You likely only need one of these to start.